What is OER?

 Examples of OER

-Are you not sure how OER can be used?
+Are you unsure about OER materials?
 OER can be used as course materials or assignments in all disciplines or course levels.
 Here are some examples used by faculty and instructors:

 Content credit: Shannon Dew and Erik Christensen (2022, May 18).
 Embracing OER: Tips, tricks and strategies [PowerPoint].
 Florida Virtual Campus OER Virtual Conference.
 Content has been expanded and revised.